 Do you own a house or did you buy a home last year?
 If so, check to see if you’re eligible for some tax deductions.

 - Points: If you have paid points (sometimes called origination fees) to get a specific rate from your lender, you can deduct them from your taxes.
 If you paid points when you purchased your home, you can deduct your points in the year you paid them.
 If you refinanced your home, you have to deduct the points over the life of the loan.

 - Interest: Itemizing your deductions?
 You can deduct the mortgage interest paid during the tax year.

 - Property Taxes: Property taxes can be really expensive, but if you paid them, you can deduct them on your taxes.
-For the tax year 2018, your state income tax withholding, sales, and local income tax, and property taxes cannot be more than $10,000 ($5,000 if you’re married, but filing separately) in total under the new tax reform law.
+For the tax year 2019, your property taxes and state income tax withholding or sales and local income tax cannot be more than $10,000 ($5,000 if you’re married, but filing separately) in total, under tax reform.

 Cherish Your Children and Family

 There are several tax benefits that you can use as a parent when filing your tax return.